 NOTE: The prices above are based on a twin share basis.
 If you’d like your own room, then there is a US$650 supplement.

 This motorcycle adventure has been specifically designed to be the most challenging 12-day route in the Himalayas.
-It is not for the feint hearted and is suitable for experienced riders.
+It is not for the faint-hearted and is suitable for experienced riders.

 Most flights land at New Delhi IGIA at midnight.
 A Himalayan Heroes representative will meet and greet you at the airport and accompany you in a private bus or taxi to our hotel for an overnight stay.
 We will start early the next day so please ensure you arrive with plenty of time to catch the domestic flight the next morning.
 Alternatively, if you would like to arrive a day early and relax or sight-see, let us know and we can arrange the extra accommodation.

 A scenic road goes up 2500m through a pine forest to Narkanda which has great skiing in the winter months.
 A gentle descent through villages to join the main road from Shimla that leads to Kinnaur in the Spiti Valley.
 We continue to Sarahan, the summer capital of the Rampur Busheher.
-If time permits, we’ll visit a 800 year old temple of goddess Bhimakali and have an amazing view of the Shirkhand peaks.
+If time permits, we’ll visit an 800-year-old temple of goddess Bhimakali and have an amazing view of the Shrikhand peaks.

-First stop, the picturesque village of Chitkul in the stunning Sangla Valley.
-We should have time to visit the Kamru Fort, the Naga Temple and Sapni which is renown for its architectural elegance.
+The first stop is the picturesque village of Chitkul in the stunning Sangla Valley.
+We should have time to visit the Kamru Fort, the Naga Temple and Sapni which is renowned for its architectural elegance.

 One of the prime attractions of Kalpa is the Kinnaur Kailash mountain as it is considered to be sacred by the locals of the region.
 A Shiva Lingam measuring 70m in height sits on top of the peak which attracts a large number of devotees and tourists all year round.
 We will ride through Sangla Valley and the city of Reckong Peo which offers a panoramic view of the Kinner Kailash Mountain.